rehierl/node-tree-outliner/3-0-0-associations.md

 *initialized state*

-As soon as a sectioning node is known, it is technically possible to associate any nodes with it.
+As soon as a sectioning node is known, it is technically possible, beginning with the current node, to associate any subsequent node with it.
 Because of that, and if a section had no delayed start, a sectioning node would have to be associated with its own section.

 Consequently, a section's "initialized" state has the following meaning: (1) the section is known and (2) an algorithm must start associating nodes with